Save the date for the 2nd annual Move’n’Groove!

 There are bathrooms located at the park and we will also be providing portapotties on site.

 The quality of the roads is good — all four streets of the loop course are devoid of potholes and have fairly smooth pavement.
-The pavement on Key Route is a little rougher than the other streets, but closer to the sidewalk along Albany High is better than the middle of the street.
+The pavement on Key Route is more rough than the other streets, so you can skate on the sidewalk along this section of Albany High rather than on the street, if you wish.

 On the day of the event, the course will be cleared of debris and streets leading into the course will be closed with no parking allowed on the course itself.